codice/codice-test/docs/junit-extensions.md

 ```

 #### ClearInterruptions
-The [ClearInterruptions](../junit-extensions/src/main/java/org/codice/junit/rules/ClearInterruptions.java) provides a Java version of the Spock annotation which when defined as a JUnit rule will clear interruption states from the current thread after testing.
+The [ClearInterruptions](../junit-extensions/src/main/java/org/codice/junit/rules/ClearInterruptions.java) provides a Java version of the Spock annotation which when defined as a JUnit rule will clear interruption state from the current thread after testing.
 For example:
 ```
   public class MyTest {
     @Rule public final ClearInterruptions clearInterruptions = new ClearInterruptions();